dymmond/asyncmq/docs/en/docs/dashboard/index.md

 The dashboard also requires the `SessionMiddleware` to be used due to messages being sent.

-If you use FastAPI or Esmerald you can simply use the one from Starlette or Lilya.
+If you use FastAPI or Ravyn you can simply use the one from Starlette or Lilya.

 The reason for all of this was to make the dashboard as ASGI friendly as possible and since Lilya and Starlette use Pure ASGI middlewares, that means you can also use them anywhere else but you are also free to use your own.